ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ## Components {#ne-component}

-The YANG data model for network inventory mainly follows the same approach of {{!RFC8348}} and reports the network hardware inventory as a list of components with different types (e.g., chassis, module, and port).
+The YANG data model for network inventory mainly follows the same approach as {{!RFC8348}} and reports the network hardware inventory as a list of components with different types (e.g., chassis, module, and port).

 In addition to the common attributes defined for network elements and components in {{common-attributes}}, the following attributes are defined for the components: